pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 |   RC/RU  |                 |               |               |   RS   |
 |          |                 |               |               |        |
 +----------+                 +---------------+               +--------+
-                    Figure 8:  4.3.2.3 SCIM  Flow and Entities map
+                    Figure 9:  SCIM  Flow and Orchestrator roles maps
 ~~~~~~~~
-1. The SCIM client will do an HTTP GET to obtain the RO (Resource Object) and its RA (Resource Attributes) of the device.
+1. The SCIM client will do an HTTP GET to obtain the RO/RA that will be available in the Server.
-2. SCIM Service Provider (Device) will return the RO and its RA with additional metadata information to allow for audit.
+2. The SCIM Server will return the RO/RA with additional metadata information to allow for audit.
-3. SCIM client will do an HTTP GET to obtain the selected list of RO (Resource Object) and its RA (Resource Attributes).
+3. The SCIM client will do an HTTP GET to obtain the selected list of RO (Resource Object) and its RA (Resource Attributes).
-4. SCIM Service Provider will return the RO and its RA with additional metadata information to allow for audit.
+2. The SCIM Service Provider will return the RO and its RA with additional metadata information to allow for audit.

-A good example would be a device that is going to use a mobile or browser base enrollment to gather its attributes, after that process which is outside the scope of the SCIM protocol, the Device
+A typical example of this use case is a device that is going to use a mobile application or browser base to enroll devices and gathers its attributes, that mobile application or browser after enrollment process is finish will do a trigger to notify the client that is ready to provide the RO/RA of the device.
+It is the SCIM client that will do all the Resource management for all the devices.
-   (or Server on their behalf) is ready for the IDM platform to get its details and do all the management roles necessary for all the domain devices.
-Also in the use case is the SaaS service that needs to consume a list of contacts or devices, this SaaS service will need to know the relevant Ro (Resource Objects) and its RA ( Resource Attributes), this operation will happen periodically and every time will get a full list of all the RO (Resource Objects).
+This SCIM element in the center will also provide list list of contacts or devices, that can be consume by different SCIM entities, this operation will happen when a specific trigger will be execute by the client on the right, to get a list RO (Resource Objects) and RA (Resource Attributes) that will be defined by the filter on the client in the right.

 # SCIM Use Cases
    This section we will describe the most common SCIM use cases, and will explain when, where, why and how we find them in the cross domain environment for resources managing.
 This list by no way tries to be exhaustive and complete, its ultimate goal is to guide developers for the possibility of such models and will try to explain their challenges and components.